 To begin the application process, please complete the “Intent to Apply” form.
 Next you should complete the online application process for the Graduate College.
 Using the application checklist, also on the right, you should begin preparing materials for submission to the School and the Graduate College.
 Because of the volume of application materials that we receive, electronic submission of documents must be made through the online application on the Graduate College’s webpage.

-The graduate committee begins reviewing applications in late January.
-We strongly recommend that all materials arrive at Ohio University by January 15 so that members of the committee have adequate time to carefully review materials.
+The graduate committee begins reviewing applications in mid January.
+All materials must arrive at Ohio University by January 1, 2020 so that members of the committee have adequate time to carefully review materials.
 Because it does take some time to internally process paperwork, you should send your materials well in advance.
-Although most of the application process is performed on-line, if you need to mail items, it is important that we receive all materials by January 15 for the fullest consideration.
+Although most of the application process is performed on-line, if you need to mail items, it is important that we receive all materials by January 1 for the fullest consideration.

 - The suggested mailing date for international applicants is December 10 (the exact date could vary depending on your mailing system and other factors).